hirendudhat03/react-native-kyc-sdk/README.md

 <br />

-This Library build for kyc verification. you can use this library for verification for PAN Card and Aadhaar Card.
+This Library build for kyc verification. you can use this library for verification PAN Card and Aadhaar Card.
 We Will add more kyc documents later.

 ## Installation